Children with special educational needs (SEN) and/or disabilities are much more likely to be excluded from school than their classmates.

 ‘Informal’ or ‘unofficial’ exclusions/suspensions, such as sending a pupil home to cool off, are unlawful even if a parent or carer agrees to it.
 There are certain steps a school has to take for the exclusion or suspension to be lawful.

-Unlawful exclusion of a pupil with a disability may amount to disability discrimination under the Equality Act 2010.
+Unlawful exclusion or suspension of a pupil with a disability could be disability discrimination under the Equality Act 2010.

 No child should be excluded for an indefinite period, or for a non-disciplinary reason, or without formal notice in writing from the head

 If your child has been excluded, you should consider what actions you can take to try to get their needs met more effectively and avoid further exclusions in the future.